Labelbox/vertex-model-training/README.md

 # vertex-model-training

-This repository is a one stop shop for integrating Labelbox with a model Training backend on Google VertexAI.
+This repository is a one stop shop for integrating Labelbox with a model Training backend on Google VertexAI (AutoML).

 ### Background
 Labelbox is designed to integrate with any Model Training or Pipeline backend.
 Whether or not your existing backend supports an Active Learning lifecycle, Labelbox integration can improve your training data MLDLC by adding the following features: